USEPA/CMAQ/DOCS/Release_Notes/CMAQ_FAQ.md

 <a id=diff_v531_v532></a>
 ## What differences should I expect in my model results with v5.3.2 compared to v5.3.1?
+Five updates in v5.3.2 have the potential to change model output.
+1. If running CMAQ with the STAGE option for dry deposition, the (STAGE underflow bugfix)[CMAQv5.3.2_bugfixes.md] will lead to small changes in the deposition of gaseous species.
+Most of the difference arise from water/coastal grid cells and can change the values of all species in the modeling domain by a few percentile.
+2. In the v5.3 and subsequent v5.3.1 release, running with the CB6r3m mechanism (Dimethyl Sulfide (DMS) chemistry combined with CB6r3) resulted in a double counting of HO2 in one of the chemical reactions.
+This mainly resulted in an overprediction of Ozone over large areas of seawater in the modeling domain.
+For more information please visit the (DMS Chemistry Update Release Note)[DMS_chemistry_update.md].
+3. If running v5.3.2 with the Inline Lightning Option, users should expect to see changes of less than a ppb for species such as Ozone due to the update in the Inline Lightning NOx algorithm.
+This update seeks to correct the algorithm by updating the vertical distribution of Lightning NO according to what is seen in literature.
+For more information please visit the (Lightning NO Vertical Profile Release Notes)[Update_the_lightning_NO_vertical_profile.md].
+4. The v5.3.2 release also features an update to the Ozone Monitoring Instrument (OMI) Column Data through 2019.
+Most users should observe no changes, however, those working with modeling data in 2018 could see a difference between their v5.3.1 and v5.3.2 simulations caused by a 1% difference in a few grid cells in the new OMI data compared to the older OMI data for overlapping time periods in 2018. .
+For more information please visit the (OMI data Release Notes)[OMI_through_2019.md]
+5. **ISAM Place Holder.**

 <a id=additional_faq></a>
 ## Additional FAQ